BhalaAbirami/smart-ac-dc-psu-with-protection/README.md

 # smart-ac-dc-psu-with-protection
-# Protected 230V AC to adjustable regulated DC Power Supply with Overcurrent and Thermal Protection With Alerting System
+# Protected 230V AC to adjustable regulated DC Power Supply with Overcurrent and Thermal Protection & Alerting System
 # Tools used:KiCad